jamesrharwood/srqr/items/funding.md

     text: Describe sources of funding and other support.
 Describe the role of funders in data collection, interpretation, and reporting.
 writing_guide:
     text: |
-        * List your sources of funding.
+        * List your sources of funding, including any grant codes.
         * Describe the role of your funders in data collection, analysis and reporting.
 ---